ippontech/blog-usa/posts/go-cli-from-scratch.md

 So this command needs to list all templates in the specific folder in the user home directory.

-We'll use `os.UserHomeDir()` to grab the user specific home directory then look for the template folder in the app subdirectory.
+We'll use `os.UserHomeDir()` to grab the user-specific home directory then look for the template folder in the app subdirectory.

-Finally we use some basic string formatting for a friendly output.
+Finally, we use some basic string formatting for a friendly output.

 ```go
 // list.go